DarrenZal/ChatDKG/examples/langchain/README.md

 If you encounter any issues, please check that you've correctly set all environment variables in the .env file and that you have the right versions of NodeJS and Python.
 If you continue to experience problems, please open an issue in the GitHub repository.

-## If deploying as a backend server with a seperate front end:
+## If deploying as a backend server with a separate front end:

 ### 1. **Setting Up FastAPI:**
 #### a.
 Installation: